steveww/pypodinfo/gitops/README.md

 ## Create a Kustomization

-To deploy an application run `kustomization.sh`.
+To deploy an application run `kustomization-<environment>.sh`.
 This creates an instance of Flux Kustomization which references the GitRepository created in the previous step.
 The Kustomization will scan the given directory within the GitRepository for Kubernetes manifests.